reef-defi/reef-docs/content/docs/developers/reefscan.md

  - history of user's interaction with a smart contract

-Reefscan offers 3 solutions for various use cases:
+Reefscan offers the following solutions for various use cases:
  - GraphQL server for web apps
  - Smart contract source verification
  - HTTP API for developers